 Introduction agency vs. fully managed live-in care provider

+Once an introduction agency introduces a carer to you and you pay the one-off charge to them for that service, that is typically the end of their involvement in the arrangement.
+Families are then left to supervise, manage and organise all aspects of the care for their loved ones.
 This means you will be responsible for managing a rota, paying the carer and organising sickness and holiday cover.
 Carers introduced through an introductory agency are self-employed and have not necessarily had any training before being placed with a client.

-With a fully managed and regulated service all these worries are simply taken away and you have all the reassurance you need about the quality of care being provided and the level of service you will receive – making life easier for all the family.
+With a fully managed and regulated service, all these worries are simply taken away and you have all the reassurance you need about the quality of care being provided and the level of service you will receive – making life easier for all the family.

 Live-in care for couples